C.000 - The Master's Degree

 3.)
 Credits earned at the undergraduate level.

 4.)
-Credits taken in undergraduate or post-baccalaureate status.
+Credits taken in undergraduate or post-baccalaureate status, except in the specific programs outlined in C5.300.

 5.)
-Credits already used in completing a graduate degree program.
+Credits already used in completing a graduate degree program, except in the programs outlined in C4.000.

 Each master's degree program must include a specific component of research or creative work and a comprehensive evaluation over the content of the discipline.
 In programs requiring a thesis or professional paper, these requirements are typically combined and overseen by the thesis/professional paper examining committee.